 Participation (5%): Much of our time will be spent discussing the assigned readings.
 Exemplary performance in these activities will demonstrate that you are effectively preparing and thinking about the material and will significantly increase your participation score.
 After each class meeting, I will assign participation points to students who actively comment on the readings and promote meaningful discussion related to the goals of the course.
 At semester's end, I will assign you a letter grade for participation based on your accumulated point total.
 It is in your best interest to take notes and come to class prepared to ask questions or provoke discussion.
 These practices will also prepare you to perform well on the short essays and the examinations.
 Conferences are not required but are encouraged.
 If you wish to meet with me but cannot attend my office hours, please arrange a conference with me at a more convenient time.
 If you do intend to meet with me during one of my office hours, it is best to let me know that you are coming so that I can reserve the time for you.
 A semester goes by rather quickly; please see me immediatley if you begin having difficulty with any of the course materials.

 You will write two 4-5 page [1,200-1,500 word], typed analytical papers: one on Jhumpa Lahiri's The Namesake and one on Octavia Butler's Kindred.
 Essay topics will be distributed in advance of our discussions of the novels.
 The paper will be double-spaced with one inch margins on all four sides of the page.
 Use Times New Roman or Cambria 12 font size.
+You must use the paragraph format function in MS Word to indent the first lines of paragraphs and to remove the extra spacing that Word places between paragraphs.
 The due dates are specified in the following schedule of readings and assignments.
 Essays will be submitted by e-mail attachment and will be returned in the same manner.
 Specific instructions for essay submissions will appear in the essay assignments.
 Each essay will count 15% of the course grade.

 The following percentages are tentative guidelines and are subject to change based, for example, on the number of quizzes actually given during the semester.
 I reserve the right to alter assignments and percentage values as the semester progresses.
 If changes become necessary, I will inform the class and post all changes on this site.